GRN265 Activity Certification 1

 - From the Instructor:

 - This class is one of a two part class that meet the requirement for National Activity Professional Certification by the National Certification Council of Activity Professionals.
+GRN 265 is now a 6 week class, so it would be possible for a student to complete both part one and two in the same term (GRN 266 could be completed in the second 6 week session of the same term).
 Most students find this an interesting and productive learning experience as they are doing work that is directly related to future employment.
 The 7 assignments/practicums provide not only real life /time experience but also provide excellent employment portfolio examples of on the job experience.
-Text for this class are Long Term Care for Activity Professionals, Social Service Professionals and Recreational Therapist and the Professional Activity Manager and Consultant - these two texts were used in GRN 265.
-In addition you will need 3 books by William D.Hitt - the titles of these 3 small book are: Management in Action, The Leader-Manager, and Ethics and Leadership.
-You will need all 6 texts for this class.
+Text for this class are Long Term Care for Activity Professionals, Social Service Professionals and Recreational Therapist and the Professional Activity Manager and Consultant - These two texts will also be used in Part II / GRN 266.
 Many of you will want to keep these text in your professional library for reference throughout your career.

 - Course Specific Requirements:

 - This class requires that the student do an internship study at a Long Term Care / Rehab Skilled Facility, an Assisted Living Facility or an Alzheimer's Facility.
 The student should plan on about 90 hours of academic study / reading time and another 90 hours of internship study in a facility where they will complete 7 assignments/practicums directly related to the activity professional career.
 Students will be responsible for finding a sponsoring facility and mentor at that facility, assistance in securing a facility will be offered by the instructor but responsibility for contacting and presenting request for sponsorship will be completed by the student.

 - Please be sure to read the Technical Requirements for this delivery mode.